Why everything is earned, not given

 Think of people at your work who perform their jobs to the absolute highest standard, and even more.
 They stand head and shoulders above their coworkers, yet that one employee who sits on their butt all day and does absolutely nothing of worth gets the promotion.

-The reason why the undeserving person gets the promotion can vary.
-Maybe it’s to get rid of a useless individual, maybe it’s because of politics, because that person is friends with their superior, or maybe it’s because they don’t want to promote the individual that actually deserves it because they do their job too well.
+The reason the undeserving person gets the promotion can vary.
+Maybe it’s to get rid of a useless individual, maybe it’s because of politics, because that person is friends with their superior, or maybe it’s because they don’t want to promote the individual that deserves it.
+After all, they do their job too well.

-If we know that we have to work hard in order to achieve and get the things we so desire, then that will be a large incentive in order to create a powerful lifelong learning and improvement mindset.
-Because we need to have that thirst for knowledge in order to learn something new every day.
+If we know that we have to work hard to achieve and get the things we so desire, then that will be a large incentive to create a powerful lifelong learning and improvement mindset.
+Because we need to have that thirst for knowledge to learn something new every day.

-This constant, ongoing process of self-improvement will give us the competitive edge over other individuals that we so desperately need in order to set us apart from the crowd.
+This constant, ongoing process of self-improvement will give us the competitive edge over other individuals that we so desperately need to set us apart from the crowd.

 Success is earned through hard work

-Nothing is given, everything is earned since success must be realised.
+Nothing is given, everything is earned since success must be realized.
 It’s not yours by right, or sense of entitlement.
 But most people have a shallow idea about what success is.
 Most folks think having a lot of material wealth equals success.
-And while that can certainly be a part of being successful, it’s not the only, or even most important thing.
+And while that can certainly be a part of being successful, it’s not the only or even most important thing.

 It’s the process that’s most essential and that makes us feel good.
 Seeing that we’re doing something useful, that we’re getting better at something.
-Feeling like we’re doing the correct stuff to put things right, that consequently give us more control over our own lives.
+Feeling like we’re doing the correct stuff to put things right, consequently gives us more control over our own lives.

 Image of the quote, “respect is something earned, not something given”, written in white letters on a black background.